Instructor: Professor Frank L. H. Wolfs

 Lectures: Mondays and Wednesdays, 10.25 am - 11.40 am, B&L 106.

-Recitations: Starting September 8, on Tuesdays and Thursdays.
-The recitations will focus on the solutions of the homework sets and exams, and includes a question and answer session about the material discussed in lecture.
+Recitations: Starting September 2, on Tuesdays and Thursdays.
+The recitations will focus on the solutions of the homework sets and exams, work with other students on new problems that illustrate the material discussed in lecture, and include a question and answer session about the material discussed in lecture.

 Recitation days/times: